steadramon/ESPGeiger/test/README.md

 Two exceptions, each named in a comment:

-- **`CONTRACT`** — deliberate API behaviour that looks surprising but is right (`Sha256::result()` finalising once; the shared `Sha256` needing `init()`).
+- **`CONTRACT`**: deliberate API behaviour that looks surprising but is right (`Sha256::result()` finalising once; the shared `Sha256` needing `init()`).
   Assert these: a silent change breaks callers.
-- **`CHARACTERISATION`** — vendored code we do not own, described before deciding whether to replace it (CircularBuffer against EGRingAvg).
+- **`CHARACTERISATION`**: vendored or out-of-contract behaviour, described before deciding whether to change it (CircularBuffer against EGRingAvg).

 Anything else broken gets fixed, or gets a test asserting correct behaviour wrapped in `TEST_IGNORE_MESSAGE` so the run reports IGNORED rather than passing.
-A green suite must never mean "we decided to live with it".
+A green suite never means a known defect was accepted.